Partner suffers from retroactive jealousy? You are not alone.

 Take time to recognize that living in the now is, in fact, the only option available to both you and your partner at any time.

 4.)
-Give your partner space and time to heal.
+Partner suffers from retroactive jealousy?
+Be sure to give your partner space and time to heal.

 If you’ve seen my video seminars, you know that I advocate constant self-improvement and personal development as a route to overcome retroactive jealousy.

 This involves many different practices, exercises, and activities intended to be completed outside of the relationship.